Galaxywalk/galaxywalk.github.io/_pages/about.md

 News:
 =====

+- 04/2023.
+Invited to be MobiSys'23 Artifact Evaluation Program Committee Members!
+- 04/2023.
+Present RF-Chord on NSDI 23.
+Please refer to [video and slides] (https://www.usenix.org/conference/nsdi23/presentation/liang-bo).
 - 11/2022.
-Update RF-Chord platform.
+Update RF-Chord platform open source.
+Add a new dataset!
 - 10/2022.
 We are working on opening source RF-Chord platform.
 Please visit [RF-Chord](https://soar.group/projects/rfid/rfchord/) for more details.
 - 09/2022.
 Begin my PhD journey.
 - 07/2022.
-Our work of wideband RFID localization platform RF-Chord has been accepted by NSDI 23.
+Our work of high throughput RFID localization platform RF-Chord has been accepted by NSDI 23.

 Publications